croct-tech/templates/templates/material-ui/template/marketing-page/README.md

 It comes fully integrated with Croct, giving you CMS, AB testing, and personalization out of the box.

+> [!NOTE Forever-free]
+> This template is compatible with features available on the forever-free plan.

 ## Usage

 To create a new project using this template, run: